austinconnor1836/my-notes/coursera/Greek and Roman Mythology/The Odyssey Book Summaries.md

 - she can bring you out of this world
 - a magical and powerful aura
 - Homer sees tremendous power of these qualities

+Proteus of Egypt, the immortal Old Man of the Sea who never lies, who is Poseidon's servant.

+Proteus explains to Menelaus that the nymph Calypso is holding Odysseus captive by force in her house.
+He has no way of returning home.
+No ship or crew.

+Proteus says on line 640 that the gods count *him* the son-in-law of Zeus because he is Helen's husband.

+The book finishes with some of the Achaean suitors/ruffians waiting in hiding with their ships inside a cove between Ithaca and Asteris to ambush and kill Telemachus.
+His mother, Icarius' daughter, Penelope, learns of this plot and is overwhelmed with sorrow and fear for her boy.
+Pallas Athena sends a spirit to comfort her where she tells her it is decreed that he will live.

+### Book 5: Odysseus - Nymph and Shipwreck